ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Yesterday’s Glowtime event highlighted how far behind Apple has fallen.
 While Apple has added numerous enhancements to the iPhone 16, is…</blockquote>

 <h3>4.
-Startup Profiles: The Quick Fix for Painfully Slow App Startups - <a href="https://medium.com/proandroiddev/startup-profiles-the-quick-fix-for-painfully-slow-app-startups-2f1c9c0a8fd9" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling State Efficiently with Jetpack Compose - <a href="https://medium.com/@gsaillen95/handling-state-efficiently-with-jetpack-compose-252b6452748b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shafayat hossain`**
+✍️ **posted by `Gastón Saillén`**

-<blockquote>Boost your app’s startup speed by up to 30% using Baseline and Startup Profiles — enhance performance and user experience effortlessly.</blockquote>
+<blockquote>As Android developers, managing UI state has always been a critical part of building responsive and dynamic applications.
+With Jetpack…</blockquote>

 <h3>5.
 Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>